junohamburg/kirby-language-selector/README.md

 ## Plugin Translations

-For now, the dialog text and tooltips are only translated to English and German.
-Feel free to add a pull request with a new yml translation file in [this folder](https://github.com/junohamburg/kirby-language-selector/tree/main/translations).
+The dialog text and tooltips are not translated in every language the Kirby panel supports.
+For missing languages, feel free to add a pull request with a new `yml` translation file in [this folder](https://github.com/junohamburg/kirby-language-selector/tree/main/translations).

 ## Disclaimer